UCLALibrary/bucketeer/README.md

     java -Dvertx-config-path=target/test-classes/test-config.properties -jar target/build-artifact/bucketeer-*.jar

-To generate the site's documentation, run:
+To generate the site's Javadocs documentation, run:

     mvn site

 This will generate the documentation in the `target/site` directory.

+If you'd like to run Bucketeer in a Docker container, a [repository to build a Docker image](https://github.com/uclalibrary/docker-bucketeer) is available.
+Using it requires you to supply your own AWS credentials and to have a licensed copy of Kakadu.

 ## Running the Application for Development

 You can run a development instance of Bucketeer by typing the following within the project root:

+    mvn vertx:run

+A completely clean build (erasing the previous build before doing a new one), is also an option:

-    mvn vertx:initialize vertx:run
+    mvn clean vertx:run

-This instance will be refreshed when the code changes so it will reflect the current state of the code.
-The service can be verified/accessed at [http://localhost:8888/ping](http://localhost:8888/ping).
+Once run, the service can be verified/accessed at [http://localhost:8888/ping](http://localhost:8888/ping).
+The API documentation can be accessed at [http://localhost:8888/docs](http://localhost:8888/docs)

 ## Testing Considerations